Why the best secret islands in Malaysia?

 Sasha at Mog and Dog Travels says Gaya Island is the place to go.
 We never made it there when we visited Malaysian Borneo back in 2008 and I really wish we had.
 We will just have to go back!

 Located just off the coast of Malaysian Borneo and within the Tunku Abdul Rahman Marine Park, Gaya Island is one of Malaysia’s lesser-visited paradise islands.
 It’s super easy to get to: just a ten-minute ride on a speedboat from the Jesselton Point Ferry Terminal in Kota Kinabalu in Sabah.
-You can organised it through your resort.
+You can organise it through your resort.

 To stay on Gaya island you have to choose between three resorts.
 We chose the Gaya Island Resort.
 It offers a selection of elegant villas that each have superb views of the sea and the surrounding lush rainforest as well as its own private beach.
 As this is an eco-friendly resort, the whole place is easily walkable.
 The only vehicles that you will see are ones that the hotel staff use for getting around.